Friday, December 15, 2023

 The Teddy Bear, with Whitie at the head of the front table

 Back then, the place was called the Teddy Bear, and for many years, the “front table”, a long, Formica-topped table with eight chairs, was where some of the town’s movers and shakers met for breakfast and to exchange gossip.
-My grandfather, Murel Newland, had hired local contractor Walter Steinbaugh to build the building toward the end of World War II, so that his three oldest sons would have a place of business to come home to when they returned from military service.
+My grandfather, Murel Newland, had hired local contractor Walter Stinebaugh to build the building toward the end of World War II, so that his three oldest sons would have a place of business to come home to when they returned from military service.
 In the early years, Whitie was in business with his older brother Red and his younger brother Chuck, but they both eventually moved on to other activities and the Teddy Bear became our family’s business, which my father and mother operated.

 The gang at La Grande